Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 A prepaid phone could be to your advantage while traveling — but how do you go about refilling one on the go?

-How can I “refill” or reload a prepaid phone?
+How can I “recharge” or top-up a prepaid phone?

-When you first activate your prepaid phone, you’ll received a PIN associated with your account.
-That pin allows you to pay through a variety of methods that include:
+When you first activate your prepaid phone, you’ll received a PIN and phone number associated with your account.
+Using your phone allows you to pay through a variety of methods that include:

 - Automatic credit or debit card payments